pingcap/docs-dm/en/deploy-a-dm-cluster-using-tiup.md

 > **Note:**
 >
 > - If you do not need to ensure high availability of the DM cluster, deploy only one DM-master node, and the number of deployed DM-worker nodes must be no less than the number of upstream MySQL/MariaDB instances to be migrated.
-To ensure high availability of the DM cluster, it is recommended to deploy three DM-master nodes, and the number of deployed DM-worker nodes must be greater than the number of upstream MySQL/MariaDB instances to be migrated (for example, the number of DM-worker nodes is two more than the number of upstream instances).
+To ensure high availability of the DM cluster, it is recommended to deploy three DM-master nodes, and the number of deployed DM-worker nodes must exceed the number of upstream MySQL/MariaDB instances to be migrated (for example, the number of DM-worker nodes is two more than the number of upstream instances).
 >
 > - It is not recommended to run too many DM-workers on one host.
 Each DM-worker should be allocated at least 2 core CPU and 4 GiB memory.
 >
-> - The worker will be bound with an upstream database, when DM performs a full replication task, the worker exporting the full amount of data locally first, and then importing it into the downstream database.
-Therefore, the worker's host needs sufficient storage space (The storage path will be specified later when creating the task)
+> - When DM performs a full data replication task, the DM-worker is bound with an upstream database.
+The DM-worker first exports the full amount of data locally, and then imports the data into the downstream database.
+Therefore, the worker's host needs sufficient storage space (The storage path will be specified later when creating the task).
 >
 > - For parameters that should be globally effective, configure these parameters of corresponding components in the `server_configs` section of the configuration file.
 For parameters that should be effective on a specific node, configure these parameters in `config` of this node.
 >